-#2 Build and use an answer library
+#2 Build and use an Content Library

 - Repeatability: Build your response process around the foundation of your response management software.
 It will help establish steps for how you develop a response, access content, and collaborate with writers, editors, and experts time and again.

 - Efficiency: Make everything easier and faster—from finding content and assembling documents, to working with collaborators.
 Teams that do so are often able to increase efficiency by 40%.

 - Quality: With much of the time-intensive activities of responding offloaded to AI-enabled software and rock-solid processes, you can spend more time on personalizing responses and generating revenue.

 Improve how you respond, improve how you sell